strdr4605/strdr4605.github.io/posts/2025-03-20-neovim-clean-paste.md

 </div>
 ```

-This also work for other use cases:
+This also works for other use cases:

 ```html
 <!-- 4: Return component -->